JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-restful.md

 To get started, first download and install the latest version of [IntelliJ IDEA](http://www.jetbrains.com/idea/download/index.html).

+You can also watch a video of this tutorial:

 <video width="560" height="315" href="gf-kjD2ZmZk" title="Spring Time in Kotlin.
 Getting Started"/>

 ## Bootstrap the project